arunkd13/arunkd13.github.io/content/blog/breaking-into-a-car-and-duplicate-keys.md

 [Calcutta Glass in Arumbakkam](https://maps.app.goo.gl/teqzKfjepef7NBeJ7) seemed to be the nearest store.
 I called the shop, and they quoted Rs.
-950. This was still a better option than boodmo as I didn't have to wait for 10 days.
-I bought it the same day on my way to another errand.
+950. This was still a better option than boodmo as I didn't have to wait for 10 days, or so I thought.
+But the guy at the shop sold a piece that had a number of scratches.
+I realize now that I should have followed him when he took piece inside for packing.

-Now I could safely replace the glass without fear of locking myself out.
-I was also thankful that I did not have an engine immobilizer that requires the chip in the key to be reprogrammed, nor a car costly enough to require an engine immobilizer.
+Now I am all set to attempt replacing the glass, without fear of locking myself out.
+I was also thankful that I did not have an engine immobilizer that requires the chip in the key to be reprogrammed, nor a car costly enough to require an engine immobilizer, all way more pain than necessary.